Understanding the Adolescent Brain: 7 Interesting Facts

 Understanding the adolescent brain

-The brain begins its development from the very moment of a person’s birth and has crucial periods, such as childhood and adolescence.
+The brain begins its development from week 5, approximately, and has crucial periods, such as childhood and adolescence.
 In these stages, the networks of neuronal connections between different areas increase, and it’s during adolescence when it’s totally remodeled to adapt to its environment and be prepared to face the rest of its life as an adult.

 Adolescents can do more difficult things and understand deeper issues than when they were children.
 Most of the time, they exhibit emotional ups and downs and risky and unpredictable behaviors.
 All this is normal and is part of their brain development.

 Interesting facts about the adolescent brain

 There are very important changes in the brain during adolescence.
 We’ll tell you some interesting facts about this stage in the paragraphs below.

 1. The brain stops growing but continues to mature

 When the brain stops growing, it doesn’t stop maturing and developing until the age of 25 or 30.
 The prefrontal cortex takes the longest to mature.
 This area is responsible for impulse control, prioritization, and planning.
 In adolescence, because it’s still developing, adolescents are more likely to engage in risky behavior without considering the consequences of their decisions.

 In girls, the brain reaches its maximum size around the age of 11, while in boys, it does so around the age of 14.
 But, be careful, this difference has nothing to do with having higher or lower intelligence.